vasileio/esp32-meteopod/README.md

-# esp32-rtos-envnode
+# esp32-meteopod

-An ESP32 RTOS-style embedded project that periodically reads sensor data (orientation and air quality) and can publish it via MQTT.
+An ESP32 RTOS-style embedded project that periodically reads weather-related sensor data and can publish it via MQTT.
 The project is in early development and aims to demonstrate real-time scheduling, ISR-triggered tasks, and sensor interfacing under FreeRTOS.

 ## Current Features